jstabille/pewlett_hackard_analysis/README.md

 ## Overview

 The purpose of this analysis is to address the aging workforce at Pewlett Hackard.
-In order to account for this, I have been tasked with identifying employees who are most likely to retire soon by their title and employees who could transition to a part time mentorship program compared to just retiring.
-I used PostgreSQL to complete my analysis.
+In order to account for this, I have been tasked with identifying employees who are most likely to retire soon by their title and employees who could transition to a part-time mentorship program compared to just retiring.

+Analysis performed using PostgreSQL tool.

 ### Current Storage of Data